otrv4/otrv4/architecture-decisions/003-user-profile.md

 Currently, OTRv3 supports previous versions by allowing the user to configure their version policy to allow previous versions or not: when a user wants to have a conversation with someone, they should send a query message telling which versions they support.
-This message is sent as plaintext at the beginning of the protocol and can be intercepted and changed by a MITM in a rollback attack.

-With this attack, how can OTR ensure that participants will talk using the highest version supported by both parties?
-OTRv4 seeks to solve this problem for versions to come after version 4.
+In a version rollback attack a query message is intercepted and changed by a MiTM to enforce the lowest version advertised, and the protocol is unable to determine if participants are using the highest version they both support.

+OTRv4 seeks to protect future versions of OTR against rollback attacks when backward compatibility to OTRv4 is keept.

+TODO: This suggest the only reason for having User Profile is to provide protection from version rollback.
+But now, the User Profile also has information necessary to the non-interactive DAKE.
+This context needs to be updated to include this, OR move the version rollback to another ADR.

 ### Decision